 This news release includes year-on-year data and developments.
 The status of figures referring to the report months in 2015 is provisional.

-In the retail sector, four main categories can be distinguished: food, beverages and tobacco shops (with a share of 37 percent in 2014), non-food shops (48 percent), retail trade through non-traditional distribution channels (7 percent) en petrol stations (8 percent).
+In the retail sector, four main categories can be distinguished; food, drinks and tobacco shops (with a share of 37 percent in 2014), non-food shops (48 percent), retail trade through non-traditional distribution channels (7 percent) en petrol stations (8 percent).

 Data on price developments are based on consumer price index figures, but these figures are not available by branch.
 Therefore, prices are estimated on the basis of price developments for a selection of articles most characteristic for that particular branch.
 Price developments for articles in a particular branch are also affected by the price for which that same article is sold in other branches.
 Price developments for branch-unrelated articles are not taken into account.